trussworks/react-uswds/docs/for_trussels.md

 ### Merging External PRS

-Currently our CI cannot run on external PRs (work from outside the Truss organization).
-This prevents merge.
-To manage this, we pull PRs into a separate branch that a CODEOWNER creates [using this script](https://github.com/jklukas/git-push-fork-to-upstream-branch) We then close the external contribution PR [with a comment](https://github.com/trussworks/react-uswds/pull/375#issuecomment-668116811) explaining what's going.
+Currently our CI cannot run on external PRs (work from outside the Truss organization) and this prevents merge.
+Instead, we pull PRs into a separate branch that a CODEOWNER creates [using this script](https://github.com/jklukas/git-push-fork-to-upstream-branch).
+We then close the external contribution PR [with a comment](https://github.com/trussworks/react-uswds/pull/375#issuecomment-668116811) explaining what's going.
 This allows automation to run properly.
 This is temporary solution.

 ## Onboarding